• Home

 Portions of this television "crash" can be glimpsed in an ABC promotional clip for Lost:

-The hoax back story for these pictures appears to have been propagated in late October 2006 on the blog of a Brazilian man named Carlos Cardoso.
+The hoax back story for these pictures was propagated in late October 2006 on the blog of a Brazilian man named Carlos Cardoso.
 Mr. Cardoso admitted to the hoax on his blog, claiming he was attempting to demonstrate that people only skim the first paragraph or so of articles and don't really absorb or think critically about what they're reading (a point demonstrated by the fact that the original blog entry included a link at the end to another entry explaining the hoax).
 None of the many readers who forwarded us these pictures saw them on the blog site, however; they all received the photos via e-mail forwards.

-Sources Sources:
+Sources:

 Sharkey, Joe.
 "The Wreck and the Reckoning."